 - Optional: top Madras Lentils with cilantro and half-and-half or coconut milk.

-What to serve Madras Lentils with
+What to Serve Madras Lentils With

-- Mushroom Veggie Burgers
+- These Mushroom Veggie Burgers are truly the ultimate plant-based burg.

-- French Lentil Salad with Salmon
+- Enjoy a healthy and satisfying lunch with this French Lentil Salad with Salmon.

 Madras Lentils